-Another potential drawback of using a business rules engine is that it can impact performance.
+Another potential drawback is that it can impact performance.
 This is because the engine will need to be invoked every time a rule is triggered, which can add overhead to the system.

-Finally, business rules engines can be inflexible.
+Finally, they can be inflexible.
 This is because they often require specific formats or representations for the data that they operate on.
 This can make it difficult to integrate with other systems or to change the rules that are being implemented.

 The main types of business rules engines are: